ici0/Traduzir-paginas-web-thunderbird/thunderbird/README.md

 - `menus` – reserved for future context menu integration.
 - `messagesRead` – access the displayed message contents.
 - `tabs` – communicate with the content script.
-- Host permissions to call Google or Microsoft translation APIs.

 ## Engine setup